How To Cope with Separation Anxiety in Babies at Bedtime

 {{table_of_contents}}

-If your baby is experiencing separation anxiety, or you have any other question about how to help your baby sleep better, check out the Smart Sleep Coach by Pampers™.
-From handling separation anxiety to nap transitions to moving your baby into their own room, this easy-to-use app has all the information you need to help your baby learn to help you better understand and support your baby through this developmental leap and sleep set back.
+If your baby is experiencing separation anxiety, or you have any other question about how to help your baby sleep better, download the Smart Sleep Coach by Pampers™ app.
+From handling separation anxiety to nap transitions to moving your baby into their own room, this easy-to-use app has all the information you need to help you better understand and support your baby through this developmental leap and sleep setback.

 When Do Babies Get Separation Anxiety?